akhila-kalagarla/akhila-kalagarla/README.md

 ## 🚀 Projects I’ve Worked On

 - **🌍 Environmental Issue Reporting System**
-  A python full-stack app for users to report local environmental issues with photos, and for admins to update status via a dashboard.
+  We built an Environmental Issue Reporting System for citizens to submit problems with photo evidence.
+  Admins can view reports and update status to Pending or Solved (optionally add notes).
+  Each issue is categorized and routed to the right department page (e.g., Road → Transport, Drainage/Garbage → Sanitation).
+  The website also includes a chatbot to guide users on how to submit effectively.

 - **🧠 Resume Shortlisting using ANN**
   A machine learning-based web app using Streamlit that predicts shortlisting chances based on resume and job description matching.